cromefire/fritzbox-cloudflare-dyndns/README.md

 - Allow for two different combined strategies: Polling (through FRITZ!Box SOAP-API) and Pushing (FRITZ!Box Custom-DynDns setting).
 - Allow multiple domains to be updated with new A (IPv4) and AAAA (IPv6) records
-- Push those IP changes directly to CloudFlare DNS
+- Push those IP changes directly to Cloudflare DNS
 - Deploy in docker compose

 If this fits for you, skim over the CNAME workaround if this is a better solution for you, otherwise feel free to visit